Skip to main content

 IDs

-Sometimes the word Discriminator is used to more specifically refer to the same concept, as ID is a fairly generic word that can mean many things.
+Sometimes the world Discriminator is used to more explicitly refer to IDs as ID is a fairly generic word that can mean many things.

 pub fn this.Example() {